symptomnavi.ch

 • Take time to rest and look after yourself.

-• Set aside time every day to relax with enjoyable activities (nap, yoga, music, gardening, etc.), even if only for a short time.
+• Set aside time every day to relax with enjoyable activities (like a nap, yoga, listening to music or gardening), even if it’s just for a short time.

-• Keep in touch with the people who are important to you and talk to them about your feelings and fears.
+• Keep in touch with the people who are important to you and talk to them about how you are feeling and what is worrying you.

-• Ask your family and friends to take on tasks that you find difficult.
+• Ask your family and friends to help you with tasks that you find difficult.

 You feel...